 We are now ready to prepare the perfect frozen blueberries!
 Follow along with these 3 simple steps to avoid blueberry mush and blueberry clumps….

-Step 1: Similar to what I did in my How To Freeze Bananas post, you need to place your blueberries in a single layer on a baking sheet.
+Step 1: First, I make sure the stems are removed from every berry.
+Then, similar to what I did in my How To Freeze Bananas post, you need to place your blueberries in a single layer on a rimmed baking sheet lined with parchment paper.
 Doing so will keep your blueberries from freezing into one huge clump.
 This makes it easier to defrost later, too!

 Step 2: Freeze the berries until they are completely hardened (based on my experience it takes around 3 hours).